Request a Demo Search

 Here are some volunteer statistics that provide a broad overview of the current state of volunteering in the United States and around the world:

-3. The current value of an hour of volunteer time is $29.95 (Independent Sector).
+7. The current value of an hour of volunteer time is $31.80 (Points of Light).

 Corporate volunteer statistics

-Corporate volunteering is an employer-supported volunteering program that encourages staff members to donate their time to a good cause in their community.
-Corporations often offer volunteer time off (VTO), which is paid time off for employees to spend volunteering.
+Corporate volunteering programs are employer-supported volunteering activities that encourage staff members to donate their time to a good cause in their community.
+These types of programs include:

-This type of volunteering enhances teamwork and collaboration among employees and can even help them learn new skills.
-At the same time, corporate volunteerism provides many advantages to nonprofit organizations as well.
+This type of volunteering enhances employee teamwork, collaboration, and even skill development.
+At the same time, corporate volunteerism provides many advantages to nonprofit organizations.
 These organizations receive not only support for their volunteer programs but also monetary support in the form of volunteer grants.
 Volunteer grants are donations that businesses make to nonprofits after their employees have volunteered a certain number of hours with those organizations.

 Here are a few statistics that reveal the positive impact of corporate volunteerism:

-2. 89% of working Americans believe that companies that sponsor volunteer activities offer a better overall working environment than those that don’t (Deloitte Impact Survey).
+3. 89% of working Americans believe that companies that sponsor volunteer activities offer a better overall environment than those that don’t (Deloitte Impact Survey).

-4. Almost 60% of companies provide paid time off (PTO) for employees to volunteer (America’s Charities).
+5. Almost 60% of companies provide paid time off for employees to volunteer (America’s Charities).

-6. Around 25% of companies tie skills-based volunteering to an employee’s professional development plan and 21% say they plan to make this connection in the future (America’s Charities).
+10. Around 25% of companies tie skills-based volunteering to employees’ professional development plans, and 21% say they plan to make this connection in the future (America’s Charities).

 Benefits of volunteering statistics

 You may have heard about the health benefits of volunteering, such as improvements in mental health.
 Studies show that volunteering helps individuals feel more socially connected and reduces feelings of loneliness and depression.
-Many people who choose to volunteer are also rewarded with improvements in physical health, lower blood pressure, and longer lifespans!
+Many people who choose to volunteer are also rewarded with improvements in their physical health, including having lower blood pressure and longer lifespans!

 These volunteering statistics clearly highlight the valuable health advantages of volunteering: